-The Management Company has notified the EFSA of the countries where it intends to market the Offer Units to professional investors in accordance with Article 332 (1) of the Estonian Investment Funds Act.
-Notification was in place before this Offering regarding the following countries within the EEA: Latvia, Lithuania, Finland, Sweden, Norway, Germany, Poland, Austria, France, the Netherlands, Cyprus, Portugal, Spain, Denmark, the United Kingdom and Luxembourg.
-The Management Company will inform EFSA about the change of information in the notice in accordance with Article 332 (4) of the Estonian Investment Funds Act.
+The Management Company has notified the EFSA of the countries where it intends to market the Offer Units to professional investors in accordance with Article 410 (1) of the Estonian Investment Funds Act.
+Notification was in place before this Offering regarding the following countries within the EEA: Latvia, Lithuania, Finland, Sweden, Norway, Germany, Poland, Austria, France, the Netherlands, Cyprus, Portugal, Spain, Denmark, the United Kingdom, Malta and Luxembourg.